surh/wheelP/DATASETS.md

 indicate strain ID.
 Columns of the data frame are as follows:
 	* minus2plusP, minusP, plus2minusP, plusP: Area under the growth curve (AUC) for each condition.

+* **gc.tree** A phylo object that defines a phylogenetic tree of 395 strains that were tested *in vitro*, passed quality control, and ahad a full length 16S gene Sanger sequence.

 ## Binary plant-bacterium assays

 * **binP.all** Individual plant shoot phosphate content measurements for plant-bacterium binary